vladp/CppOrm/README.md

 ## Limitations:
-	Well... this is work in progress.
-I decided to publish it now to see ask for comments and for help (if there is interest)
+	Well... this is work in progress

 	Right now it compiles with Visual Studio 16 2019 toolset v141, boost 1.75 and latest OTL database access libary I am using to test Postgres Database with [ODBC driver](https://www.postgresql.org/ftp/odbc/versions/msi/) (both ascii for UTF-8 and unicode)